Andrew-S-Rosen/xtb_ase/docs/user_guide/basics.md

 !!!
 Info

-    The output of the pretty print statement is shown below:
+    The output of the print statement is shown below:

     ```python
     {'attributes': {'atomcharges': {'mulliken': [-0.561, 0.281, 0.281]},